Boy with Apple: Painting

 Upon the release of The Grand Budapest Hotel, the painting was well received.
 Art critic Jonathan Jones of The Guardian wrote a full-length analysis of the portrait, stating "Boy with Apple really is priceless, as an art history in-joke."
+The portrait is currently in the possession of Wes Anderson; this was confirmed in 2021 by an inquiry to Anderson, who stated "I have the picture and always will."
+A single authentic study for the work, a pencil sketch of Munro, remains in Taylor's possession, though dated a century later to 1727.